 The research paper reported that behaviour and strivings of intrinsically motivated individuals are, more often than not, directed toward their own interests, a significant new finding.
 As a result, it was found that people are more willing to engage in personal development as a result of their autonomous motivation.
 Indeed, Siwek et al. claim that such people are characterised by a greater vitality, improved creativity and better levels of happiness.

 Men and women have different life values and motivation

 Moreover, Siwek's team found that different values in personal strivings facilitated differing scores for meaning in life, according to their respondents' own assessments.
 Although personal motivations varied between men and women in the study, the relationship between them and meaning in life was consistent regardless of gender.

 Another extrinsic value, that of physical appearance, appeared to make no difference to meaning in life or to happiness, whichever group was being looked at.
 As such, it seems that happiness cannot be wrought from a sense of self-worth that is based on looks alone.

 Summing up, Siwek claimed that meaning in life is most directly associated with the intrinsic motivation of intimacy and friendship although extrinsic factors, such as reward motivation and financial success, also form direct correlations with a sense of life meaning.
 She went on to add that although these gender differences were notable, no explanation could yet be offered as to why they exist and that further research would be needed to offer one. ●

-We are happy to publish articles by guest authors that will broaden the perspective and bring new insights.
-If you are interested in publishing an article here on happiness.com, please contact us.
+We'e happy to publish articles by guest authors that will broaden the perspective and bring new insights.
+If you're interested in publishing an article here on happiness.com, please contact us.